pdrew32/Cafe-Casa-Martinez/README.md

     3. Investigate during which months rainfall is critical.

 ## Summary of Results
-1. There is no evidence that rainfall totals have changed with time.
-The data are characterized as mean-reverting with no statistical trend towards increasing or decreasing rainfall.
-2. A statistical analysis demonstrates the most important thing Café Casa Martinez can do to increase production is regular upkeep of their fields.
+1. A statistical analysis demonstrates the most important thing Café Casa Martinez can do to increase production is regular upkeep of their fields.
 This practice, called renewal or zoca, has a stronger effect on total yearly production than rainfall.
-3. The only month where rainfall correlates significantly with total yearly production is the month of May.
+2. The only month where rainfall has a statistically significant positive correlation with total yearly production is the month of May.
 It is critical to water crops only during this month in the event of low rainfall totals.
-This is critical information because year-round irrigation of crops is prohibitively expensive but some crops may be watered using existing rainwater cisterns for the period of a month.
+This is critical because year-round irrigation of crops is prohibitively expensive but crops may be watered using free rainwater collected in their cisterns during the month of May.
+3. There is no evidence that rainfall totals have changed with time.
+The data are characterized as mean-reverting with no statistical trend towards increasing or decreasing rainfall.

 ## Methods
-1. Python (pandas, numpy, scikit-learn, matplotlib, plotly)
+1. Python (Pandas, Scikit-learn, LightGBM, Optuna, Seaborn, Plotly)
+2. Machine learning – Regression and Classification
-2. Pearson correlation and p-value estimation
+3. Pearson correlation and p-value estimation
-3. Machine learning – linear regression
-4. Machine learning – classification
 5. Time series decomposition
 6. ARIMA weather forecasting
 7. Analysis of variance (ANOVA)